seancorfield/polylith-issue146/readme.md

 Execution time: 1 seconds
 ```

-<p>However, if you run the tests for the `default` profile, it fails because the Cheshire dependency does not get onto the classpath:</p>
+However, if you run the tests for the `default` profile, it fails because the Cheshire dependency does not get onto the classpath:

 ```clojure
 (!
 524)-> clojure -M:poly test :all :dev +default